Topos-Theoretic Approaches to Quantum Theory: Topos Quantum Kinematics (Semantics)

 Indeed, if $\delta^i(p)_A$ is not true, this tells us nothing about the truth of $p$.
-However, assume proposition $p$ is true for state $\omega$ and we want to exhibit this with the restriction that we are only allowed to perform measurements in classical context $A$ (because we want to avoid disturbing our system to much, say).
-Then, our best option is to examine $\delta^i(p)_A$.
-If that turns out to be true, so was $p$.
+However, assume that the proposition $p$ is true in state $\omega$ and we want to exhibit this with the restriction that we are only allowed to perform measurements in classical context $A$ (because we want to avoid disturbing our system too much, say).
+Then our best option is to examine $\delta^i(p)_A$.
+If that turns out to be true, so is $p$.
 The way to interpret $\mathrm{truth}_\omega(p)$, therefore, is that it has a value $1$ at context $A$ if and only if we can verify $p$ by measuring observables from $A$.

-Since the logical operations on the subobject lattice are computed pointwise, so truth of $\uli\delta^i(p)\vee\uli\delta^i(p')$ at $A$ should be interpreted as possibility of verifying either $p$ or $q$ by measuring observables from $A$ and similarly for $\wedge$.
-In particular, note that there is no ambiguity as to which of the two experiments should be performed first, since the propositions commute.
+Since the logical operations on the subobject lattice are computed pointwise, the combinations $\uli\delta^i(p)\vee\uli\delta^i(p')$ and $\uli\delta^i(p)\wedge\uli\delta^i(p')$ are formed inside the Boolean logic of the single context $A$.
+In particular, note that there is no ambiguity about which of the two experiments should be performed first, since the propositions commute.